 - They must come from a kosher animal.

 - They must never be mixed with any meat-based derivatives, such as gelatin or rennet (an animal-derived enzyme), which is often the case with hard cheeses and other processed cheese products.

-Water-dwelling creatures that don’t have these physical features are prohibited, such as shrimp, crab, oysters, lobster, and other types of shellfish.
+Water-dwelling creatures that don’t have these physical features — such as shrimp, crab, oysters, lobster, and other types of shellfish — are not permitted.

 Unlike kosher meat, fish don’t require separate utensils for their preparation and may be eaten alongside meat or dairy products.

 Eggs that come from kosher fowl or fish are permitted as long as they don’t have any traces of blood in them.
 This means that each egg must be inspected individually.